 Unfortunately we are unable to consider applications for alternative examination accommodation after this deadline.

-Applicants are required to have a minimum of six subjects in the Irish Leaving Certificate with two Higher Level papers at C3 and four Ordinary or Higher Level papers at grade D3.
+LC applicants are required to have a minimum of six subjects in the Irish Leaving Certificate including 2HC3 and 4OD3/4HD3.

 |How to apply|

 Students may avail of the opportunity to study abroad for third year, returning to Maynooth to complete their studies in fourth year.
-Erasmus or study abroad options are available.
+Erasmus or Study Abroad options are available.
 This would result in the awarding of a BA International degree.
-See the International Office website for more information.
+Contact the Psychology Department's International Coordinator for more details.

 Duration: 3 years (BA) or 4 years (BA International)

 |Career and postgraduate options|